grzegorzsalapa/calculator_server_FastAPI/README.md

-# Calculator server
+# Calculator server (FastAPI)

-Calculator is a REST API server based on FastAPI.
-It can calculate simple, well-formed mathematical expressions.
+Simple server based on FastAPI framework, calculating well-formed math equations.
+Intended to use with " calculator_client_http".

-Calculator stores expressions and results in MongoDB database, from which they can be retrieved by id.
-Calculator server is monitored with use of Prometheus from which data is sent to Grafana.
+Server stores expressions and results in MongoDB.
+Service is monitored with use of Prometheus and Grafana.
+All elements of this service are set up in separate docker containers.

-There is a simple client application (calculator_client_http) to access Calculator server.

-### Example of use

-##### calculator

-    >>> result = calculator('(2 + 2) * 2')
+## How to run

+#### Running containers with docker compose

+    $  docker compose up -d

+## How to test

+#### Installation

+    $ pip install .[test]

-#### pycalculator_CLI
+#### Run tests

-    $ cli
+    $ pytest

-### Requirements
+## Requirements

-All packages required to run calculator module are specified in requirements.txt file.
+All packages required to run calculator module are specified in pyproject.toml file.